Romans 1

 Man responds irrationally to the revelation of God in nature.

-1. they knew God- Man is moving away from God.
-The traditions of all primitive tribes say their people once knew their creator.
+1. they knew God {past tense} - Man is moving away from God.
+According to the traditions of all primitive tribes, their people once knew their creator.
 But none lived up to the light they had.
-Rather than advancing man regresses as he forsakes his knowledge of the One who is the beginning of all things.
+Rather than advancing, man regresses as he forsakes his knowledge of the One who is the beginning of all things.

-3. [they were not] thankful- Denying his dependence upon Another, to whom should man express gratitude for life and all that sustains life?
+3. [they were not] thankful.- If you deny your dependence upon Another, why should you express gratitude to Him for life and all that sustains life?

-4. they became vain in their imaginations {GK=dialogismos}- ie., they engaged in 'empty reasonings'.
+4. they became vain in their imaginations {GK=dialogismos, debate, discussion}.-

-Having been given a mind to comprehend God's creation, man seeks to explain his existence, and the order of the universe, apart from Him (cp.
+Having been given a mind to comprehend God's creation, man seeks to explain his own existence, and the order of the universe, apart from "the eternal power and Godhead" of his Creator (cp.
 1Cor 1:20,21).
-A few examples:

 • Astrology and horoscopes (The stars determine our destinies).

-• Theory of evolution (If man evolved, life is not from God... we are not accountable to Him... we have the right to determine our own destiny... man is the highest order of being.)
+• Theory of evolution (Chaos and time produced the cells from which man evolved... life is not from God... we are not accountable to Him... we have the right to determine our own destiny... man is the highest order of being.)

 • Various philosophies (Truth, if it exists at all, exists only in the mind of man).